 Before they commit any type of financial crime, a bad actor will hide their location.
 They often do this by manipulating their IP address with VPNs or proxies, so a financial institution thinks the fraudster is logging in from, say, Boston instead of Bosnia.

 Many fraud-detection pros in finance know they can’t rely solely on IP addresses to verify location, and are looking for a better way.
 “There has been growing interest from Gartner clients in banking to discuss the use of location intelligence as a signal in their fraud detection processes,” Gartner analysts note in the Market Guide for Online Fraud Detection.

-Location intelligence is GeoComply’s approach to collecting, verifying and analyzing location data that brings a new set of insights for fraud and risk management.
+Location intelligence is an approach to collecting, verifying, and analyzing location data that brings a new set of insights for fraud and risk management.
 Location intelligence includes these three key steps:

 - Gather multi-source location data.
 GeoComply collects geolocation signals from multiple sources including GPS, WiFi, GSM, browser/HTML5 and IP addresses.